skirtapaieo/development-101/exp/tools/t.md

 - Cross-platform development
 - Create increasingly good habits (learn new tool if needed)
+- Optimize moving between play, experiments and startup
+- Optimize git workflow

 ## Editors

 - VS code - try to optimize use of it
   - Use Co-pilot more effectively
-- Add extensions - Harpoon, etc
+- Add extensions need for languagages, etc
-- NeoVim
+- NeoVim or VS code neovim

 ## Terminal

 - learn Powershell
   - debugging of scripts
   - /scripts
+  - aliases for PowerShell and WindowsPowershell
+  - aliases for gitconfigure
 - Bash (or WSL on Windows)
+- TMux
+-

 ### Windows Subsystem for Windows